Île Tatihou dans le Cotentin, site naturel et historique accessible depuis Saint-Vaast-la-Hougue

 Family-friendly festivities

-For a complete experience, also discover our holiday cottage in the Cotentin, ideally located for exploring the wonders of Tatihou and its surroundings.
+For the full experience, why not also check out our holiday cottage in the Cotentin, ideally situated just 5 minutes from the harbour, making it the perfect base for exploring the wonders of Tatihou and the surrounding area.

 Audrey & Fred.